NShahri/EmperorTour/README.md

 ## How to run

-### build the package
+### Build the package
-Run the following command to run linting, testing and building process.
+Run the following command for linting, testing and building process.
 > grunt
 You can find the final package in 'dist' folder.

-### run on dev machine
+### Run on DEV machine
 To build and setup the server which serve the sample and test files follow these steps
  - Runt the following command
-> grunt server
+ > grunt serve
  - This command setup the web server on port 9000
- 	- The sample file is hosted on (http://localhost:9000/)[http://localhost:9000/]
+ 	- The sample file is hosted on [http://localhost:9000/](http://localhost:9000/)
- 	- The test page is hosted on (http://localhost:9000/test/)[http://localhost:9000/test/]
+ 	- The test page is hosted on [http://localhost:9000/test/](http://localhost:9000/test/)
  - You can use port 9000 when it is not used by any other app in your machine.
 You can change this configuration by updatin "Gruntfile.js"

 ## Architecture